J-PAL Africa’s Girls’ Education & Empowerment Portfolio

 Where we work

-We have ongoing projects, and are exploring new opportunities in the following priority countries:
+We have ongoing projects and are exploring new opportunities in the following priority countries:

-Case study: AGILE project in Nigeria
+Spotlight project: AGILE project in Nigeria

 As part of the Adolescent Girls’ Initiative for Learning and Empowerment (AGILE) in Nigeria, we support seven state governments across Nigeria to design and evaluate an evidence-informed life skills intervention Our approach centers around codifying the evidence on the impact of life skills programmes and what makes them effective, paired with local data collection to design a globally-informed-locally grounded programme.
 We facilitated design through workshops wherein we worked with partners to develop a solid theory of change for the life skills programme and identify relevant curriculum content using an evidence-informed process.
 We are also lending assistance in assessing the quality of implementation and the impact of the programme through both process monitoring support and a randomized evaluation, the latter designed and delivered by the Gender Innovation Lab.
 We work closely with federal and state project implementation units, the World Bank and Implementing Partners, as well as the Gender Innovation Lab.